Eitan Reiter: Solo project

-Reiter released his first solo album titled Places I miss that I haven’t been to through Aleph Zero Records, some of the tracks in this album were commercially successful, and were lated remixed by J.viewz Reiter remixed Balkan Beat Box song Look Them Act with Ori Rousso.
+Reiter released his first solo album titled Places I miss that I haven’t been to through Aleph Zero Records, some of the tracks in this album were commercially successful, and were later remixed by J.viewz Reiter remixed Balkan Beat Box song Look Them Act with Ori Rousso.

 Collaboration with Sebastian Mullaert

 Reiter's 2014 project was a collaboration with Sebastian Mullaert from minilogue.
 After working together for a while they released the album Reflection of Nothingness.
 They are working together on their next studio album.

 LOUD

 Reiter's main project is the electronic music band LOUD, together with record producer and sound engineer Kobi Toledano they have been producing original electronic music since 2006.
 They have released four studio albums together and as of 2015 were working on a fifth studio album, planned for release by Nano Records.

 Collaboration with A. Balter

 In 2010 Reiter and A. Balter collaborated on a psy-trance, techno and minimal music project.